sgraham9319/forestexplorR/README.md

 measurements.
 We may also want to generate gps locations for individual trees in order to connect them with spatially explicit data sources such as lidar topographical data.
 Typically, each research group working with mapped forest stand data must complete these arduous coding tasks independently.
-ForestPlot attempts to negate this time-consuming process by providing flexible functions that can perform each of these tasks on any mapped forest stand dataset.
+ForestPlotR attempts to negate this time-consuming process by providing flexible functions that can perform each of these tasks on any mapped forest stand dataset.